wiseman-timelord/AllTexConF04-Ps/README.md

 ### STATUS: DEVELOPMENT
 Still being created, not even done the basic testing, most of it is figured out and implemented...
 - Test out the new blinging pre-processing configuration menu, fix issues..
-- Make the program actually point to the data folder, instead of fallout 4 or whatever is current, this way compatible with other programs with the data folder.
+- Make the program actually, point to and work from, the data folder, instead of fallout 4/game folder or whatever is current, this way compatible with other games with dds/ba2 data folder.
 - Check if the program works from the, data or game, folder, it should work from the data folder, not just textures folder, then compatible with other games.
 - Do a once over on all the scripts, make sure everything is seemingly ok, then try do some improvements.
 - Setup fake data dir etc, Test, Testing results into updates for scripts, complete scripts.